Call and Book Your Hotel Now!

-Vaclav Klaus (right wing) became the second president in 2003 and again reelected in 2008.
+Vaclav Klaus (right wing) became the second president in 2003 and was again re-elected in 2008.

 In 1999, the Czech Republic joined NATO and was approved as a member of the European Union in 2002.
-On May 1, 2004 the Czech Republic was then accepted by the European Union.
+On 1st May 2004, the European Union accepted the Czech Republic.

 In 2002 many buildings and underground transport system got damaged due to extensive floods in Prague.